notreux/UpsideEngine/docs/documentation/autogen/Light.md

 Is how the light should be shown, there are two modes "PointLight" and "SpotLight"

 ## [number](number.md) Rotation
-!!!warning
-  	Only works on Spotlights

-  The light rotation

 ## [number](number.md) Angle
-!!!warning
-  	Only works on Spotlights

-  The light angle

 ## [Color3](Color3.md) Color
 The color you want the light to have